abhushansahu/harmonychain/SETUP_GUIDE.md

-# HarmonyChain Production Setup Guide
+# HarmonyChain Development Setup Guide

 ## 🎯 Overview

-This guide will help you set up HarmonyChain for production with real blockchain and IPFS integration.
-Follow these steps to get all features working with real data.
+This guide will help you set up HarmonyChain for development and testing.
+The platform currently uses sample data and mock services, with options to configure real blockchain and IPFS integration.

 ## 📋 Prerequisites